BoognishSaves/Ranter/README.md

 ## Technology Used:

-### We utilized express app to render our html pages from ejs templates.
+### We utilized express to render our html pages from ejs templates.
 ### Our RESTful routes utilized a 3 controller system that allowed us to create users with multiple posts and user authentication.
 ### Mongodb was utilized to host our users, posts, and authorizing databases.
 ### Github was utilized so that all developers could proceed on their tasks and merge onto a final working product.